THE FALL OF DON JUAN

 WITNESS.
 Because it happened in the fall.
 The table was covered with flowers.

 WITNESS.
-Glad you picked up on that so quickly.
+Glad you get it so quickly.

 MICHAEL.
-Back to business.
+Get back to business.

 MICHAEL.
 That's it?